Aviation

 4 October 1945 , The Lancaster PA278 disappearance involved Avro Lancaster Mk.

-The Lancaster PA278 disappearance involved Avro Lancaster Mk.I PA278, “F for Freddie”, operated by No. 103 Squadron RAF (103 Sqn) of Bomber Command just after the end of the Second World War.
+The Avro Lancaster Mk.I PA278 “F for Freddie” that was flown by No. 103 Squadron RAF (103 Sqn) of Bomber Command shortly after the Second World War disappeared was the subject of the Lancaster PA278 phenomenon.

 3